 11.4.1 Remedial Action Plan Process

-(1) RAPs, may be proposed by any Market Participant or may be developed by ERCOT.
+(1) RAPs may be proposed by any Market Participant or may be developed by ERCOT.
 For RAPs submitted by Market Participants not registered as a TSP:

 (a) ERCOT shall post RAPs submitted by a Market Participant not registered as a TSP on the Market Information System (MIS) Secure Area as soon as practicable, but no later than five Business Days of receipt.